X-T-E-R/Uni-TTS/readme.md

 - High-level abstract interface for easy character and emotion selection
 - Comprehensive TTS engine support (speaker selection, speed adjustment, volume control)
 - User-friendly design for everyone
+- Simply place the shared character model folder, and you can quickly use it.
 - High compatibility and extensibility for various platforms and applications (for example: SillyTavern)

 ## Installation